graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

         - {IsAccessible(argument)} must be true.
 - For each {directive} in {directives}:
   - If {directive} is a built-in directive:
-    - {IsAccessible(directive)} must be true.
     - For each {argument} in {directive}:
       - {IsAccessible(argument)} must be true.

 **Explanatory Text**

-This rule ensures that certain essential elements of a GraphQL schema, particularly built-in scalars, directives and introspection types, cannot be marked as `@inaccessible`.
+This rule ensures that certain essential elements of a GraphQL schema, particularly built-in scalars, directive arguments, and introspection types, cannot be marked as `@inaccessible`.
 These types are fundamental to GraphQL.
 Making these elements inaccessible would break core GraphQL functionality.

 Here, the `String` type is not marked as `@inaccessible`, which adheres to the
 rule: